-- 1. 1-Zimmer-Wohnung (1 = ein): this indicates a one-room or studio apartment - 2.
-2-Zimmer-Wohnung (2 = zwei): this means that there are two rooms within the apartment, excluding the kitchen and bathroom - 3.
-3- Zimmer Wohnung (3 = drei): same as above, except there are three rather than two rooms excluding the kitchen and bathroom - 4.
-Warmmiete: the cost of some or all bills is included in the rent, but be sure to double check this in your contract Kaltmiete bills are not included in your monthly rent - 5.
-Einwohnermeldeamt/Bürgeramt: registration office: this is where you'll have to go to register your new address.
-If you're not too confident with your German skills, we'd strongly recommend you bring someone who is with you. - 6.
-Meldebescheinigung: registration certificate: upon moving to Berlin, you'll have to register your new address within a few weeks or pay a fine - 7.
-WG / Wohngemeinschaft: shared apartment - 8.
-Untermiete: sublet/subtenancy - 9.
-Zwischenmiete: dual tenancy - 10.
-Hauptmieter / Mieten: main renter (the person who holds the contract for the apartment) / to rent value of three months' rent, which will be returned to you when you move out providing everything is in order
+1. 1-Zimmer-Wohnung (1 = ein): this indicates a one-room or studio apartment

+2. 2-Zimmer-Wohnung (2 = zwei): this means that there are two rooms within the apartment, excluding the kitchen and bathroom

+3. 3-Zimmer Wohnung (3 = drei): same as above, except that there are three rooms, excluding the kitchen and bathroom

+4. Warmmiete: the cost of some or all bills is included in the rent.
+Make sure you double check this in your contract registration office.
+This is where you'll have to go to register your new address.
+If you're not too confident with your German skills, we'd strongly recommend you bring someone that is with you

+5. Kaltmiete: bills are not included in your monthly rent

+6. Einwohnermeldeamt/Bürgeramt:

+7. Meldebescheinigung: registration certificate.
+Upon moving to Berlin, you'll have to register your new address within a few weeks or pay a fine

+8. WG/Wohngemeinschaft: shared apartment

+9. Untermiete: sublet/subtenancy

+10. Zwischenmiete: dual tenancy

+11. Hauptmieter/Mieten: main renter (the person who holds the contract for the apartment)/to rent

-- 11. Nebenkosten: utilities
+12. Nebenkosten: utilities

-- 12. Möbliert: furnished

-- 13. Unmöbliert: unfurnished

-14. Kaution: deposit: generally speaking, landlords can request a deposit up to the

-15. Courtage: commission

-16. Einbauküche/EBK: fitted kitchen

-17. Mietvertrag: rental contract

-18. Anmeldung: a compulsory registration document, stating where you live in Berlin and the date you moved in.
-This must be obtained within a fortnight of your arrival in Berlin, or you can face hefty fines, so we recommend you get your accommodation sorted before you arrive.
-You can register for an Anmeldung appointment at your local Einwohnermeldeamt / Bürgeramt (registration office).
+13. Möbliert: furnished 14.
+Unmöbliert: unfurnished 15.
+Kaution: deposit.
+Generally speaking, landlords can request a deposit up to the value of three months' rent.
+This will be returned to you when you move out, provided that everything is in order 16.
+Courtage: commission 17.
+Einbauküche/EBK: fitted kitchen 18.
+Mietvertrag: rental contract 19.
+Anmeldung: a compulsory registration document that states where you live in Berlin and the date you moved in.
+This must be obtained within a fortnight of your arrival in Berlin, or you can face a hefty fine.
+We therefore recommend that you sort out your accommodation before you arrive.
+You can register for an Anmeldung appointment at your local Einwohnermeldeamt/Bürgeramt (registration office).